Somayyah/website/content/posts/Best_Wireless_adapter_for_Cybersecurity_Panda.md

 type: "post"
 ---

 I decided to start learning WiFi cybersecurity.
-I already work with enterprise wireless networks, my expertise lies in protocols like **RADIUS**, **TACACS+**, **802.1X**, **MAB**, EAP in all its flavors, guest networks ... etc. I’d say I have a good grip on managing WLCs, creating access points, configuring them top to bottom.
+I already work with enterprise wireless networks, my expertise lies in protocols like **RADIUS**, **TACACS+**, **802.1X**, **MAB**, EAP in all its flavors, guest networks ... etc. I’d say I have a good grip on managing WLCs, creating access points, configuring them top to bottom.<br><br>

-But I want the **rogue** kind of expertise.
+But I want the **rogue** kind of expertise.<br><br>

 I want to learn the unforgiving, chaotic, messy consumer-side WiFi.
-When someone asks why the signal is better in the kitchen than in the bedroom, I want to have a real answer not just “because the router’s closer.”
+When someone asks why the signal is better in the kitchen than in the bedroom, I want to have a real answer not just “because the router’s closer.”<br><br>

 So I started researching adapters.
 I knew I’d need one that supports **monitor mode** and **packet injection**.
 These are non negotiable if you’re serious about learning WiFi hacking.
 Otherwise the adapter’s just a piece of plastic.